Updated May 30, 2023

 - Section A: This section of the toolbar is to create a new page with the same Report.
-Pages can be switching between one to the other one.
+Pages can be switching from one to the other one.

 - Section B: This section will pick the pointer and Undo/Redo options available to take back or go forward to the performed action.
 This will be done either going for shortcut pressing CTRL+Z for Undo and CTRL+Y for Redo.

 - Section C: This section is the most important one, where we can pick the type of chart/table/calendar/geographical and all.
-The selection of the chart can be changed at any point in time for the relevancy and convenience of the end-user.
-Having knowledge of all the charts would help you to choose the most relevant one.
+The chart selection can be changed at any point in time for the relevancy and convenience of the end-user.
+Knowing all the charts would help you to choose the most relevant one.

 - Section D: This section to insert the text boxes and images from your local computer and apply the same on the dashboard.

 - Section E: This section helps you pick the date range and set up the Dashboard filters.

 Step 7: Blending of the Data Sources

 Blending is a concept of joining two different data sources making through a primary/foreign key.
 This is to provide a relation between the data sources, so the operation performed on those will be on the same page level.
 This technique is commonly used in Data Visualization tools like Tableau and Power BI etc.